 TIP: If after reading this article you’re starting to thing that maybe your choice in care provider isn’t the best fit.
 It may be a sign that it’s time to fire your OB.

-This is one of the most bothersome things on the list of things to never say to a woman in labor.
+This phrase is one of the most bothersome things on this list.
 If you take away one thing from this article, this is the one.

 I have heard this phrase said to women in two scenarios.
 Scenario 1 is when a laboring woman is trying to decide whether or not to get an epidural and scenario 2 is after a laboring mom has received an epidural.

-Scenario 1: If a woman is trying to make a rational and educated decision while in labor (a very difficult thing to do when in pain!) about whether or not to get an epidural (which is a big deal, by the way) by saying “you don’t have to be a hero” is playing to her emotions and vulnerability which isn’t fair.
+Scenario 1: If a woman is trying to make a rational and educated decision while in labor (a very difficult thing to do when in pain!) about whether or not to get an epidural saying “you don’t have to be a hero” is playing to her emotions and vulnerability – which isn’t fair.
 If she’s questioning this choice instead of immediately signing up for anesthesia, she likely has a reason for the hesitation.
 I guarantee she doesn’t want an unmedicated birth to become “a hero”.
-Maybe she was hoping for a natural birth, or wants to reduce the chance of further interventions like pitocin, or maybe she’s wanting the best start for her baby.
-I don’t know.
-But by saying “you don’t have to be a hero” to help her make a decision is basically blowing her off when she is in a very vulnerable position.
+Maybe she was hoping for a natural birth, wants to reduce the chance of further interventions like pitocin, or maybe she’s simply wanting the best start for her baby – I don’t know.
+But by saying “you don’t have to be a hero” to “help” her make a decision is minimizing her concerns when in a very vulnerable position.
 It’s a low blow.

-Scenario 2: If a woman has received an epidural when it was not what she wanted many people will want to help her to feel better about her decision by saying “you don’t have to be a hero”.
+Scenario 2: If a woman has ended up with an epidural when it was not in her original plan, people will want to help her to feel better about her decision by saying “you don’t have to be a hero”.
 I get that you want to help them to feel better, but really?
-We can do better than that.
-Again, we’re disregarding mom’s thoughts, opinions and feelings!
+Again, we’re disregarding mom’s thoughts, opinions, and feelings!

-What to say instead: If a woman is trying to decide if she wants an epidural we could first continue to encourage her where she’s at.
+- If a woman is debating to get an epidural, first continue to encourage her where she’s at.
 Could she just be asking for more support?
-Sometimes during a normally progressing labor when a woman asks for an epidural she is really asking for more support.
-Maybe she thinks that she’s not doing something right or that things aren’t progressing fast enough and because of that wants an epidural.
+Sometimes during a normally progressing labor when a woman asks for an epidural what she may really be asking for is more support.
+Maybe she thinks that she’s not doing something right or that things aren’t progressing fast enough, and because of that is asking for an epidural.
 Reminding her that she’s doing everything perfectly and that things are progressing normally can be very helpful.
-But say that this woman, for whatever reason, needs an epidural.
-One thing we can do is see if she has any concerns or questions about an epidural.
-Maybe mom wants to know the risks compared to the benefits.
-Either way, let’s not blow her off by saying “you don’t have to be a hero” but validate her concerns.

 Once upon a time I was hanging out with an amazing woman in the hospital while she was in labor.
-She was rocking it.
-We were in the bathroom, things were really intense but there was nothing wrong and mom was handling things well (as well as you can in transition, you know?).
-In walks her well-meaning OB and she says, “I hate to see you in pain.”
+She was rocking it!
+We were in the bathroom, things were really intense but there was nothing wrong and she was handling things well (as well as you can in transition, you know?).
+In walks her well-meaning OB and says, “I hate to see you in pain.”

 Another time, a well meaning grandmother was allowed into the L&D suite at the hospital to say hello to her daughter (Why did they let her in??!!).
 Her mother walks in with a worried look on her face, grabs her daughter’s hand and says, “I hate to see you in pain.”